cosmos72/stmx/doc/introduction.md

 - Brings database-style transactions to Common Lisp by introducing transactional memory.
-- High performance implementation, benchmarked to reach up to 6 millions transactions per CPU core per second on commodity PC hardware.
+- High performance implementation, benchmarked to reach up to 6 millions transactions per second per CPU core on commodity PC hardware.
 - Removes the need for traditional locks, mutexes and conditions - writing correct concurrent code with them is well known to be hard.
 - Transactional code is intrinsically deadlock-free: if two transactions conflict one of them will be re-executed.
-- Automatic commit and rollback: if a transaction completes normally it will be committed, if it signals an error it will be rolled back.
+- Automatic commit and rollback: if a transaction completes normally it will be committed, if it exits with a non-local control transfer (signals an error, throws, or calls (go ...) to exit an atomic block) it will be rolled back.
 - Transactions are composable: they can be executed in a larger transaction, either in sequence (all-or-nothing) or as alternatives (try them in order until one succeeds).
+- Guarantees a consistent view of memory during transactions: concurrent updates from other threads are not visible - if the consistency cannot be guaranteed, the transaction will be automatically rolled back and re-executed from scratch.
 - Offers freedom of choice between blocking and non-blocking transactional
   functions: given either behaviour, it is trivial to transform it into the other.